logigearcorp/docs.testarchitect.com/content/automation-guide/application-testing/testing-web-and-ria-applications/testing-silverlight-applications/_index.md

 Silverlight applications are rich Internet applications \(RIA\) that can run in web browsers and on the desktop \(out-of-browser\).
 With TestArchitect, you can create and run automated tests for Silverlight applications.

-**Warning:** Microsoft ceased development of Silverlight.
+{{<warning>}} Microsoft ceased development of Silverlight.
 However, Silverlight continues working in TestArchitect.

 1. [Testing Silverlight applications - Overview](/TA_Automation/Topics/aut_app_testing_Silverlight_apps_overview.html)
 TestArchitect provides full support for automated testing of applications based on Microsoft Silverlight technology.